owncast/owncast.github.io/content/help.md

 Whether you have an idea for a new feature, have something specific you want to work on, or you just want to jump in and be involved, we've taken pride in making Owncast as easy as possible to jump into.

 We've kept our dependencies to a minimum so you can get our source code up and running quickly.
 We know the feeling of being unable to get your development environment working, so we don't want that for people who want to work on Owncast.

+### Web UI/UX

+There's a stereotype that developers make ugly and difficult to use things.
+Unfortunately there's often truth to that.
+Owncast needs a dedicated individual that can help us create something that people want to use.
+The user experience of things like the video player, chat, modals, admin, and all the little pieces and parts that make up this single page are important to do right, and we're currently lacking in having anybody with the skillset to help.

+If you're an opinionated person about layout, color, user experience, iconography and all that makes the web a beautiful and useful place, please reach out.

 ### Frontend and UI